Chrism: Catholicism

-Anglicanism and Lutheranism
+Evangelical-Lutheranism and Anglicanism

+The dedication of Storvreta Evangelical-Lutheran Church by Bishop Karin Johannesson, the Bishop of Uppsala of the Church of Sweden, on Pentecost Day 2024; in Evangelical-Lutheran practice, the bishop knocks three times on the door of the church that is being dedicated with his/her crozier while praying Psalm 23 (left photograph).
+The bishop anoints the four walls of the church with Holy Chrism in the dedication of churches (right photograph).

-The primary use of chrism in Anglican and Lutheran churches is for the rite of chrismation, which may be included as a part of baptism, even for infants.
+The primary use of chrism in the Evangelical-Lutheran Churches and in the Anglican Churches is for the rite of chrismation, which may be included as a part of baptism, even for infants.

-The oil of chrism is also commonly used in confirmation, although this practice is not followed by churches of these denominations that are in the evangelical tradition.
-Owing to this difference of practice, it is common for Anglican and Lutheran confirmation liturgies to refer to the use of chrism as an option.
+The oil of chrism is also commonly used in confirmation, although this practice is not followed by Anglican churches that are in the evangelical tradition.
+Owing to this difference of practice, it is common for Anglican confirmation liturgies to refer to the use of chrism as an option.
 The liturgy of the Church of England states "Oil mixed with fragrant spices (traditionally called chrism), expressing the blessings of the messianic era and the richness of the Holy Spirit, may be used to accompany the confirmation".
 The confirmation liturgy of the Anglican Province of Southern Africa includes the rubric "The Bishop may sign them on the forehead, using at his discretion the Chrism".
 The liturgy of the Igreja Lusitana (Anglican Church in Portugal) states at the point of confirmation: "Os confirmandos ajoelham perante o Bispo.
 Este pode assinala-los na testa com o sinal da cruz, usando oleo proprio" ("The confirmands kneel before the Bishop.
 He may anoint them on the forehead with the sign of the cross, using the proper oil").

 The use of chrism in Anglican and Lutheran ordination liturgies is similarly presented as an option in most provinces.
 In the liturgy for the ordination of priests in the Church of England, for example, the instruction is: "The bishop may anoint the palms of the hands of each newly ordained priest, saying 'May God, who anointed the Christ with the Holy Spirit at his baptism, anoint and empower you to reconcile and bless his people'."
 There is a similar instruction for the ordination of bishops, who are anointed on the head rather than the palms of the hands.